nicolasberube/Arzette_Randomizer/README.md

 Include bags in the pool

 ### keys
 Include keys in the pool.
 This does not include quest items like the Fort Findula Dungeon Key.
+This also does not include the Key in Lichen Hills.

+### hills_key
+Include the key to the barn from Lichen Hills in the pool.
+This key is treated differently since you need to play the Fatal Flute to spawn the Key.
+However, you cannot know where the key is before playing the Flute.
+Once would need to know every location check in the game, and play the Flute next to them if they are empty.
+Note that empty locations could also be NPCs with their own spawn rules.

 ### candles
 Include candles in the pool.